My wife and I use paper towels for napkins, and tear them in half to make them go further. It’s a habit we maintained even when we made six figures.

 With the right recipes, your affordable meals can be both healthy and convenient.

-Don’t automatically accept the recommended treatment for a health problem — a second opinion saved me $6,000.
+Don’t automatically accept a health problem’s recommended treatment — a second opinion saved me $6,000.

 You might even make money traveling, beachcombing for fun and profit.

 Here are a ton of posts to help you save big on most of the things you buy:

 Once you’ve used a few of these money-saving strategies, you’ll have freed up some cash to spend on…

 Well, that’s where the freedom part comes in.
 The choice is yours!